-to clear his land of tree stumps, involved," says director and "Why don't you use a bulldozer?" asks the first-grader.
-The farmer pauses for a moment, then to decorate the meetinghouse for answers, "What would I want with the Fourth of July celebration, a sleeping bull?"
+The furmer complains to the lit-tie boy about how difficult it is minutes by getting them actively to clear his land of tree stumps. involved," says director and "Why don't you use a bulldozer?" asks the first-grader.
+The farmer puuses for a moment, then to decorate the meetinghouse for answers, "What would I want with the Fourth of July celebration, a sleeping bull?"

-It's not really a put-on.
-The in the flag-raising ceremony." former "believes" he is back in the mineteenth century, back in the Western Reserve pre-Civil War first season was spent in a scorchwilderness.
-The farmer is an actor ing field transected by a decepwith Eden Valley Enterprises, the tively mild-looking creek that group that produces "John- twice flooded over), "Johnnycake nycake Village" at the Cuyahoga Valley National Park.
+farmer "believes" he is back in the nineteenth century, back in the Western Reserve pre-Civil War first season was spent in a scorchwilderness.
+The farmer is an actor ing field transected by a decepwith Eden Valley Enterprises, the tively mild-looking creek that group that produces "John- twice flooded over), "Johnnycake nycake Village" at the Cuvahoga Valley National Park.

-And for ninety minutes on a sunny afternoon or a midsummer eve- different story lines, so many penning, the troupe of over one dozen ple return often during the sumactors asks the audience to believe mer. it, too.
-They invite their twentiethcentury guests back in time to the small, mythical, but typical Ohio Canal town of Johnnycake Village, which stands in a clearing down a tensively in May.
-After selecting path from the Happy Days Information Center, on Route 303 in through day long rehearsals covernorthern Summit County.
-There ing three different areas acting they exact one of five scenarios depicting special events; the 1840 Presidential campaign, the forma- history lessons and work on the action of an antislavery society, the tual scenarios. arrival of a meteor shower, the twenty-fifth anniversary of Ohio problems for the actors.
-Garter statehood and a wild and woolly payday.
+And for ninety minutes on a sunny afternoon or a midsummer eve- different story lines, so many peoning, the troupe of over one dozen ple return often during the sumactors asks the audience to believe | mer. it, too.
+They invite their twentiethcentury guests back in time to the small, mythical, but typical Ohio Canal town of Johnnycaks Village, which stands in a clearing, down a tensivuly in May.
+After selecting path from the Happy Days Information Center, on Route 303 in | through day long rehearsals overnorthern Summit County.
+There ing three different areas acting they exact one of five scenarios depirting special events; the 1840 Presidential campaign, the forma- history lessons and work on the action of an antislavery society, the tual scenarios, arrival of a meteor shower, the twenty-fifth anniversary of Ohio problems for the actors.
+Garter statehood and a wild and woolly pavday.

-The audience becomes part of the action as the "townspeople" draw it into a loosely structured scenario, same script.
-It is im- show has been criticized for being provinational theater of the most too easy, too juvenile - in two grueling sort, because when the au- short words, Mickey Mouse. fience enters the scene, the time Schneider and Versaci jump on frame is often disrupted.
+The audience becomes part of the action as the "townspeople" draw it into a loosely structured. scenario, same script.
+It is im- show has been criticized for being provisational theater of the most too easy, too juvenile --- in two grueling sort, because when the au- short words, Mickey Mouse. dience enters the scone, the time Schneider and Versaci jump on frame is often disrupted.

 "Are you all college students?" ask many inquiring visitors.
-They Disney, Disneyland and the slick. are solitely informed that Mr. polithed family entertainment Goodson, an atturney representing practiced there. the Connecticut Land Company, is the only college graduate in the educate at the same time," says small frontier town.
-People who Schneider "We treat a lot of things persist in raising (wentieth-century lightly because it's easier for the questions are referred to Sarah sudience to some with that.
+They | Disney, Disneyland and the slick, are politely informed that Mr. polithed family untertainment Goodson, an attorney representing practiced there. the Connecticut Land Company, is the only college graduate in the aducate at the same time," says small frontier town.
+People who Schneider "We treat a lot of things. persist in raising (wentieth century lightly because it's canier for the questions are referred to Sarah audience to none with that.
 You Comstock, the hotel clerk.

-"Sarah Comptock is a fringe doesn't make it any less important. character; she's in the twilight | "We're going after the middle Lou Versaci, production manager | of intelligent adults."
+character; she's in the twilight | "We're going after the middle some between the 1800s and 1979, audience, not over the heads of the and acts as a liaison," says Bette | children and not below the interest Lou Versaci, production manager of intelligent adults."

 and the actress who portrays Comstock.
-"If you have questions about the production or a real problem. such as 'Where is the bathroom?', Sarah will give you real answers."

-"We break down the audience's The furmer complains to the lit-tle boy about how difficult it is minutes by getting them actively general manager Kem Schneider.
-"We ask the women and children while we line up the men to march
+"If you have questions about the production or a real problem, such as 'Where is the bathroom?', Sarah will give you real answers."
+"We break down the audience's general manager Kem Schneider.
+"We ask the women and children while we line up the men to march It's not really a put-on.
+The in the flag-raising coremony."

-Now in its third year, and its secand season at Happy Days (the Village" has entertained over 10,000 people.
+Now in its third year, and its second senson at Happy Days (the Village" has entertained over 10,000 people.
 Admission to the village is free and there are five